ikuhamada/state-hands-on/CMD/CMD41/Beginner/index.rst

 Getting started
 ===============

-First of all, we login the cluster system.
+First of all, we log in to the cluster system (pyxis).

 .. code:: bash